Why do employers use application forms?

 Hints and tips for writing a successful application

-- Submit your application well before the closing date, applications may not be accepted after the date has passed, and some roles, such as popular internship, placement and graduate schemes may close before the advertised closing date if large numbers of applications are received.
+- Submit your application well before the closing date, applications may not be accepted after the date has passed, and some roles, such as popular internships, placements and graduate schemes may close before the advertised closing date if large numbers of applications are received.

 - Do your research before attempting the form.
-Research the organisation, the job role/course and other relevant information so you know exactly what the employer is looking for.
+Research the organisation, the job role/course and other relevant information so you know why you want the role and exactly what the recruiter is looking for.

-- Draft answers in Word and get them checked by a friend, family, or a careers consultant, as you complete them.
+- Draft answers in Word/Google Docs/Pages and get them checked by a friend, family, or a careers consultant, as you complete them.

 - Follow all instructions carefully.
-Read the form carefully from start to finish and follow any specific instructions including word counts - which you must never go over.
-Writing succinctly is a skill.
+Read the form carefully from start to finish and follow any specific instructions including word counts, as writing succinctly is a skill.

 - Show your motivation and enthusiasm.
-Personalise and tailor your application to show why you are applying for THIS company and for THIS role, use the organisation's name and what you can bring to them.
-Employers want to employ people who want to work for them.
+Personalise and tailor your application to show why you are applying for this company and for this role as employers want to employ people who want to work for them.

-- Attach any required documents, such as a CV, ensuring they are clearly labelled with your name or initials and what the document is.
+- Attach any required documents, such as a CV, ensuring they are clearly titled with your name or initials and what the document is e.g. jo_bloggs_CV_July_2023.

-- Keep a copy of your application form.
+- Keep a copy of your application.
 When it comes to the interview stage, it is very useful to remember what you have told the employer and the information provided may form the basis of their questions.